-To make the homemade vanilla pudding, in a small bowl, whisk together cornstarch and 3/4 teaspoon fine sea salt.
+In a small bowl, whisk together cornstarch and fine sea salt.
 Set aside until ready to use.

 In a large sauce pan, warm the milk over medium heat.
 Do not allow to simmer.
 Remove from the heat once warmed and set aside.

 Combine egg yolks and sugar in the bowl of a stand mixer fitted with a paddle attachment.
 If you don't have a stand mixer, use a large mixing bowl and a handheld mixer.
 Beat on medium-high speed until pale yellow and thickened, 3-5 minutes.